ducminh-phan/reformat-gherkin/README.md

 ## Usage

     Usage: reformat-gherkin [OPTIONS] [SRC]...

       Reformat the given Gherkin files and all files in the given directories recursively.

     Options:
       --check                         Don't write the files back, just return the status.
 Return code 0 means nothing would change.
 Return code 1 means some files would be reformatted.
 Return code 123 means there was an internal error.
       -a, --alignment [left|right]    Specify the alignment of step keywords (Given, When, Then,...).
-If specified, all statements
+If specified, all
-                                    after step keywords are left-aligned, spaces
+                                      statements after step keywords are left-
-                                    are inserted before/after the keywords to
+                                      aligned, spaces are inserted before/after
-                                    right/left align them.
-By default, step
+                                      the keywords to right/left align them.
+By default, step keywords are left-aligned, and
-                                    keywords are left-aligned, and there is a single space between the step keyword and the statement.
+                                      there is a single space between the step keyword and the statement.
       -n, --newline [LF|CRLF]         Specify the line separators when formatting files inplace.
 If not specified, line
                                       separators are preserved.
+      -t, --taglines [singleline|multiline]
+                                      Specify whether tags should be placed on a single line or spaced across multiple lines.
       --fast / --safe                 If --fast given, skip the sanity checks of file contents. [default: --safe]
       --config FILE                   Read configuration from FILE.
       --version                       Show the version and exit.
       --help                          Show this message and exit.

 ### Config file